SoftAyush/flutter_multi_selector/README.md

 management, it integrates effortlessly into any app, making it perfect for complex filtering, preference selection, or multi-choice forms while maintaining a polished, user-friendly interface.

-### Disclaimer
+## Disclaimer

 The `flutter_multi_selector` package only supports:
 Dart SDK: `^3.7.0` (minimum required)

-Flutter SDK: `>=3.27.0` (stable channel recommended)

-This ensures compatibility with the latest Flutter features, performance improvements, and null safety.
+Flutter SDK: `>=3.27.0` (stable channel recommended) This ensures compatibility with the latest Flutter features, performance improvements, and null safety.
 ⚠ Older versions of Flutter/Dart are not supported.
 📌 Upgrade your environment if needed to avoid conflicts.
 For Flutter versions below 3.27.0, consider checking for legacy alternatives or updating your project.

-(Package maintained for modern Flutter ecosystems only.)
+( Note: Package maintained for modern Flutter ecosystems only.)

 ## Features